Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 The cyclic organic compounds having alternate single and double bonds in their structure or carbon ving are known as aromatic organic compounds.

-Classification of Organic Compounds on the basis of Bonds
+Classification of Organic Compounds based on Bonds

 1. Saturated Organic Compounds